rlawrenc/cosc_516/README.md

 ## Grievances and Complaints Procedures
 A student who has a complaint related to this course should follow the procedures summarized below:<br>
 - The student should attempt to resolve the matter with the instructor first.
 Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
-- If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Yves Lucet at yves.lucet@ubc.ca or the Department Head, John Braun at john.braun@ubc.ca.
+- If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Yves Lucet at yves.lucet@ubc.ca or the Department Head, Dr. John Braun at cmps.depthead@ubc.ca.

 ## Your Responsibilities
 Your responsibilities to this class and to your education as a whole include attendance and participation.
 You have a